74Thirsty/streamsnatcher/README.md

 ## 🚀 Feature highlights

-* 🎛️ Four dedicated workflows (single/playlist × audio/video)
+* 🎛️ Five dedicated workflows (single/playlist × audio/video + compatibility)
 * 🎚️ Sensible defaults with overrides for bitrate and resolution
 * 💾 Directory picker and persistent logging console
 * 🧰 Runs downloads in the background so the UI stays responsive